keytowin/ktw-lor/README.md

-# ktw-lor
+# KeyToWin-LoR
 KeyToWin-Legends of Runeterra
-Attempting to make Legends of Runeterra playable without a mouse
+Attempting to make Legends of Runeterra (LoR) playable without a mouse

 ---